Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Rolling Certificates

 Long-running applications may need to roll certificates during process execution.
-At the moment, the `ClientCertificateCredential` does not support certificate rotation (the credential treats the certificate provided as immutable).
-Therefore, clients constructed with a `ClientCertificateCredential` using a particular cert would fail to authenticate requests after that certificate rolls and the original is no longer valid.
+At the moment, the `ClientCertificateCredential` doesn't support certificate rotation.
+The credential treats the certificate provided as immutable.
+Therefore, clients constructed with a `ClientCertificateCredential` using a particular certificate would fail to authenticate requests after that certificate rolls and the original is no longer valid.

 However, if an application wants to roll this certificate without creating new service clients, it can accomplish this by creating its own `TokenCredential` implementation, which wraps the `ClientCertificateCredential`.
 Implementing this custom `TokenCredential` would somewhat depend on how the application handles certificate rotation.